Last updated: Thursday, July 2, 2020 7:59 AM

 The Council expects to receive an increased number of Scottish Welfare Fund applications during the period of the Coronavirus disruption, and the Scottish Government has provided councils with significant additional funding to support this expected increase.
 Stirling Council has made arrangements to ensure that those in need of the support receive it within our normal quick timescales.

-Stirling Council will resume its full household waste and recycling collection service on Monday, 1 June.
+Stirling Council resumed its full household waste and recycling collection service on Monday, 1 June.

 From this date (1 June), residents should refer to their waste collection calendar which was posted to homes earlier this year.
 You can also download the calendar on the Stirling Council website.

-Additional waste left next to bins will still not be collected for health and safety reasons.
-Please see our FAQs below for more details.
+Additional waste left next to bins will still not be collected for health and safety reasons and please make sure to not overload bins or containers.

 Household Waste and Recycling Centres